Jacksonville State Gamecocks football

-For information on all Jacksonville State University sports, see Jacksonville State Gamecocks.

 The Jacksonville State Gamecocks football program is the intercollegiate American football team for Jacksonville State University (JSU) located in the U.S. state of Alabama.
 The team competes in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Conference USA.
 Jacksonville State's first football team was fielded in 1904.
-The team plays its home games at the 24,000-seat Burgess–Snow Field at JSU Stadium in Jacksonville, Alabama.
+The team plays its home games at the 24,000-seat AmFirst Stadium in Jacksonville, Alabama.

-Jacksonville State planned to leave the Ohio Valley Conference for the ASUN Conference in July 2021, with the team temporarily competing in the Western Athletic Conference (WAC)'s "ASUN–WAC Challenge" partnership league.
-However, a few months later on November 5, 2021, the school accepted an invitation to join Conference USA (C-USA) of the NCAA Division I Football Bowl Subdivision (FBS) beginning with the 2023 season.
+On November 5, 2021, the university accepted an invitation to join Conference USA (C-USA) of the NCAA Division I Football Bowl Subdivision (FBS) beginning with the 2023 season.

 History

 Jacksonville State University's first football team, the Eagle Owls, was formed in the late 19th century.
 During the first half century of play, Troy University and Samford University became their rivals.
-Before the start of the 1947 season, not only did the team change their colors from blue and gold to red and white but the mascot changed to the Fighting Gamecocks.
+Before the start of the 1947 season, not only did the team change their colors from blue and gold to red and white, but their nickname changed to the Fighting Gamecocks.

-Jacksonville State joined the NCAA in 1973, and played at the NCAA Division II level from 1973-1994.
-In 1995, the team moved up to the NCAA Division I Football Championship Subdivision (FCS) and competed in the Southland Conference from 1996-2002 before moving to the Ohio Valley Conference from 2003-2020.
+Jacksonville State joined the NCAA in 1973, and played at the NCAA Division II level from 1973 to 1994.
+In 1995, the team moved up to the NCAA Division I Football Championship Subdivision (FCS) and competed in the Southland Conference from 1996 to 2002 before moving to the Ohio Valley Conference from 2003 to 2020.
 Jacksonville State University planned to leave the Ohio Valley Conference for the ASUN Conference in July 2021, with the team temporarily competing in the Western Athletic Conference (WAC)'s "ASUN–WAC Challenge" partnership league.
 However, a few months later on November 5, 2021, the school accepted an invitation to join FBS Conference USA (C-USA) beginning with the 2023 season.